Jesús María Marta Lázaro

 “Let her alone, so that she may keep it for the day of My burial.”
 John 12:7 (NASB)

 Jesus comes to Mary’s defense.
-Jesus commands them to leave her alone.
+He commanded them to leave her alone.
 We can be confident that Mary appreciated Jesus’ help.
 I would imagine she is feeling hurt by their criticism.
 His statement “so that she may keep it for the day of My burial,” is best understood as meaning that she had kept the perfume for His burial.
 That agrees with Mark 14:8, which records these additional words from Jesus,

 She has done what she could; she has anointed My body beforehand for the burial.
 Mark 14:8 (NASB)